beesbuddy/beesbuddy-worker/README.md

 # Beesbuddy worker

-Application responsible for dispatching messages from MQTT to time series database and WS
+Application responsible for dispatching messages from MQTT to time series database and broadcast provider.
+It have simple rest api to perform settings for workers (adding, removing subscribers) on the fly.

 ## How to generate swagger documentation